 Radon, which is measured in units of picocuries per liter (pCi/L) of air, can be found both inside and outside your home.
 In Vermont, the average radon level in the outside air is 0.4 pCi/L and the average level in homes is about 2.5 pCi/L.

 The EPA has set 4.0 pCi/L as the action level for radon.
 If your test result is at or above 4.0 pCi/L, you should seek help from a certified mitigation contractor to reduce radon levels in your home.
 Radon levels below 4.0 pCi/L still pose some risk, but you can reduce your risk by lowering the radon level in your home.
 Most radon reduction systems can reduce radon levels in a home to 2.0 pCi/L or lower.

 If you have tested both your indoor air and your water for radon, using the Radon Contribution Calculator may help you estimate how much of the radon in air is due to radon in the water supply and how much is due to air entering the home through the foundation.

-- Frequently Asked Question about the Health Effects of Radon—Centers for Disease Control and Prevention (CDC)
+- Frequently Asked Questions about the Health Effects of Radon (CDC)

 - Radon in Schools